octotask/octotask.github.io/README.md

 If you're interested in contributing, check out our [contributing docs](CONTRIBUTING.md) to get started.

-Want to get more involved with the Probot community?
-[Take a look at our community page](https://probot.github.io/community/)!
+Want to get more involved with the Octotask community?
+[Take a look at our community page](https://octotask.github.io/community/)!

 ## License

 This website is licensed [CC-BY-4.0](LICENSE).
-The Probot logo is licensed [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en).
+The Octotask logo is licensed [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en).
 It was found on [wikimedia.org](https://commons.wikimedia.org/wiki/File:Robot-clip-art-book-covers-feJCV3-clipart.png) and is from clipartkid.com.